 After the various required steps are taken, the probate court may then allow the will.
 Once the will has been allowed, the personal representative is then free to move the assets of the estate into the trust.
 From there, the trust administration can be carried out.

+Assets not already in trust must be moved there during probate.
+This means that once the probate is open and the will is allowed, the asset will be transferred to the trust for distribution.Assets not already in trust must be moved there during probate.
 Clearly, administering a trust is not always straightforward.
 Many potential caveats or issues can arise that impact how the administration is handled.
-For more information about implementing estate plans, we encourage you to sign up for our free newsletter today!
+For more information about implementing estate plans, we encourage you to sign up for our free newsletter or contact us today!